Make some lemonade from the lemons that the market has given to your portfolio by “harvesting” some losses. This will reduce your tax bill next year.

 When you file your taxes, you must “net” your gains and losses against each other.
 First, short-term gains and losses are netted against each other.
 Then long-term gains and losses are netted.
 Finally, the results of those two calculations are netted.
 If the net is a loss, you will be able to reduce your ordinary income by up to $3000 (applying net short-term losses first).
 Any unused net loss, short- or long-term, can be carried over into future years.

-Because short-term gains are taxes at higher, ordinary income tax rates, the realization of short-term losses is particularly attractive because they can offset short-term gains that would otherwise be taxed at high rates.
+Because short-term gains are taxed at higher, ordinary income tax rates, the realization of short-term losses is particularly attractive because they can offset short-term gains that would otherwise be taxed at high rates.
 (The realization of long-term losses will reduce your long-term gains first, but those rates are lower, so offsetting them is not as valuable.)
 Consequently, if you have investments at a loss that are about to become long-term losses, it may be worthwhile to harvest the losses while they are still short-term losses.

 The Wash Sale Rule